adarshiremath/adarshiremath.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a driven computer science professional currently pursuing my Master's degree at Arizona State University.
-With a strong background in machine learning, deep learning, and robotics.
-As a Graduate Research Assistant, I develop cutting-edge algorithms for task segmentation and knowledge transfer in complex robotics environments.
-Previously, I gained valuable experience through internships at the Indian Institute of Science and as a freelance full-stack developer.
-My academic projects span areas like automated file processing, digital accessibility solutions, autonomous vehicle safety, and symbolic deep reinforcement learning.
-Beyond academics, I actively contribute to the community through roles like a Trained Meditation Facilitator and by founding the tech organization CodingCrib.
-With a passion for technology and commitment to personal growth, I strive to make impactful contributions to the field.
+I'm a computer science professional at Arizona State University, pursuing a Master's degree.
+I specialize in machine learning, deep learning, and robotics, working on cutting-edge algorithms as a Graduate Research Assistant.
+My experience includes internships at the Indian Institute of Science and freelance work as a full-stack developer.
+I've worked on projects like automated file processing, digital accessibility, autonomous vehicle safety, and symbolic deep reinforcement learning.
+I'm also involved in the community as a Trained Meditation Facilitator and founder of CodingCrib, aiming to make meaningful contributions to technology.
 {style="text-align: justify;"}